Jacqueline Avant, Wife Of Music Executive Clarence Avant, Found Shot To Death In Beverly Hills Home Invasion

 Beverly Hills police say a shooting at the 1100 block of Maytor Place was called in at 2:23 a.m.
 Wednesday.
 When officers arrived, they found a woman with a gunshot wound, and there were no suspects at the scene.

+The woman was taken to Cedars-Sinai Medical Center, but did not survive.
+At an afternoon news conference, Beverly Hills police Chief Mark Stainbrook confirmed the woman killed was 81-year-old Jacqueline Avant.

+“The Avant family’s contributions to the world of entertainment and to better communities across Los Angeles are unmatched,” Stainbrook said.
+He said the department is in contact with the family and offering their support and resources.

-The woman was taken to a hospital, but did not survive.
-Statements from the Bakewell family of the Los Angeles Sentinel and Netflix identified the woman as 81-year-old Jacqueline Avant, the wife of 90-year-old music executive Clarence Avant and mother-in-law of Netflix CEO Ted Sarandos.
-Clarence Avant, who was not injured in the shooting, is known as the “Godfather of Black Music” who nurtured the careers of Michael Jackson, Jimmy Jam, Terry Lewis, and Babyface, according to Variety.
+Avant was the wife of 90-year-old music executive Clarence Avant and mother-in-law of Netflix CEO Ted Sarandos.
+Clarence Avant, who was not injured in the shooting, is known as the “Godfather of Black Music” who worked with the likes of Louis Armstrong, the SOS Band, Jimmy Jam, Terry Lewis, and Babyface.

-“Words cannot express the pain and devastation the Bakewell family, our community of well-wishers, and fans feel this morning over the senseless murder of our beloved friend/family member, Mrs. Jackie Avant,” a statement from the Los Angeles Sentinel said.
-“Her brutal murder is not only a loss to her entire family but is a terrible loss to everyone who met her.
-Her warm and kind personality was evident to everyone who came into contact with her, and her loving smile was a blessing to us all.”READ MORE: University Of California, Cal State University Extend 2022 Application Deadlines After Sites Crash
+Clarence Avant and a security guard were present at the time of the shooting, but they were not hurt, Stainbrook said.READ MORE: First US Case Of Omicron Variant Detected In California

+RELATED: Messages Of Shock At Murder Of Jacqueline Avant Pour In From Bill Clinton, Tyler Perry, Magic Johnson

+Stainbrook said he was asked to thank everyone for their messages of support and condolences on behalf of the Avant family.

+“Jacqueline was an amazing woman, wife, mother, philanthropist, and a 55-year resident of Beverly Hills who has made an immeasurable, positive contribution and impact on the arts community.
+She will be missed by her family, friends, and all of the people she has helped throughout her amazing life,” Stainbrook read from the Avant family’s statement.

 The Avants were married for 54 years.
-Danny Bakewell Sr., who says he is a lifelong friend of the Avant family, said he was “overwhelmingly pained” at the loss of such a beautiful person.
+Danny Bakewell Sr., who is the owner of the Black newspaper the Los Angeles Sentinel, says he is a lifelong friend of the Avant family and was “overwhelmingly pained” at the loss of such a beautiful person.

 “For her to be killed in such a senseless way is unfathomable.
 There are no human beings more kind and generous than Clarence and Jackie, and for their home and their lives to be violated in such a violent manner is unconscionable,” he said in a statement.